juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 There are 2 Theories:

-A) HDD Energy Eficient Disk Park does Not work well, Firmware Issue or something...
+A) HDD Energy Efficient Disk / Head Park does Not work well, Firmware Issue or something...

 https://askubuntu.com/questions/141075/excessive-hard-disk-activity